Introduction to User Defined Data Types in C++

-User Defined Data type in c++ is a type by which the data can be represented.
-The type of data will inform the interpreter how the programmer will use the data.
+User Defined Data types in C++ are a type for representing data.
+The data type will inform the interpreter how the programmer will use the data.
 A data type can be pre-defined or user-defined.
-Examples of pre-defined data types are char, int, float, etc. We will discuss user-defined data types in detail.
+Examples of pre-defined data types are char, int, float, etc.

-As the programming languages allow the user to create their own data types according to their needs.
-Hence, the data types that are defined by the user are known as user-defined data types.
-For example; arrays, class, structure, union, Enumeration, pointer, etc. These data types hold more complexity than pre-defined data types.
+As the programming languages allow the user to create their own data types according to their needs, the data types defined by the users are known as user-defined data types.
+For example, arrays, classes, structures, unions, enumerations, pointers, etc. These data types hold more complexity than pre-defined data types.

 Types of User-Defined Data in C++